-The next company was MMD NJ Inc., which would be located at 655 Newark Ave in Journal Square.
-MMD NJ Inc. Attorney Zachary Rosenberg said they have owned the property for three years.
+The next company was MMD NJ Inc. It would be located at 655 Newark Ave in Journal Square.
+MMD NJ Inc. Attorney Zachary Rosenberg said they had owned the property for three years.

 Partner Shirley Capaldo, a Bayonne resident, noted she previously lived in Jersey City for 15 years to the Cannabis Control Board.

 “We have the perfect combination of local ownership and expertise,” she said.

-Steve Ashbel, of MMD, an Encino, CA native, explained he founded the company with his brother Michael Ashbel, a Los Angeles native, in 2006.
-Overall, they have four locations in California and hold 13 cannabis company licenses between California and Missouri.
+Steve Ashbel, of MMD Inc. is an Encino, CA native.
+He explained he founded the company with his brother Michael Ashbel, a Los Angeles native, in 2006.
+They have four locations in California and hold 13 cannabis company licenses between California and Missouri.